Mercedes-Benz G-Class

 The Mercedes-Benz G-Class, colloquially known as the G-Wagon or G-Wagen (as an abbreviation of Geländewagen), is a four-wheel drive luxury SUV sold by Mercedes-Benz.
 Originally developed as a military off-roader, later more luxurious models were added to the line.
 In certain markets, it was sold under the Puch name as Puch G until 2000.

-The G-Wagen is characterised by its boxy styling and body-on-frame construction.
-It uses three fully locking differentials, one of the few passenger car vehicles to have such a feature.
-Despite the introduction of an intended replacement, the unibody SUV Mercedes-Benz GL-Class in 2006, the G-Class is still in production and is one of the longest-produced vehicles in Daimler's history, with a span of years.
-Only the Unimog surpasses it.
+The G-Class is characterised by its boxy styling and body-on-frame construction.
+It uses three fully locking differentials, making it one of the few passenger vehicles to have such a feature.
+Despite the introduction of an intended replacement, the unibody SUV Mercedes-Benz GL-Class in 2006, the G-Class is still in production and is one of the longest-produced vehicles in Daimler's history, with a span of years; only the Unimog surpasses it.
 In 2018, Mercedes-Benz introduced the second-generation W463 with heavily revised chassis, powertrain, body, and interior.
 In 2023, Mercedes-Benz announced plans to launch a smaller version of the G-Class, named "little G"—though no definitive date was given for the launch.

 The 400,000th unit was built on 4 December 2020.
 The success of the second-generation W463 led to the 500,000th unit milestone three years later in April 2023.
 The 500,000th model was a special one-off model with agave green paintwork, black front end, and amber turn signal indicators in tribute to the iconic 1979 press release photo of a jumping W460 240 GD.